Cocoaman256/Map-Visualisations/README.md

 This dataset contains historical unemployment data for states in the United States from 1976 to 2022.
 It tracks key labor force statistics, including employment, unemployment, and population figures on a monthly basis.
 Additionally, it provides geographic information (latitude and longitude) to allow spatial analysis.
 We have chosen to display this data using a choropleth visualisation.
 Choropleth maps are maps that use differences in coloring or shading within pre defined areas to indicate the average values of a particular quantity in those areas.

+**Data Used**
+Unemployment in America Per US State - Unemployment in America Per US State.csv

 **Basic Data Analysis**